 Let’s take as an example the question of optimal investment strategy for a firm.
 An overly cautious manager might make the mistake of underinvestment: hoarding cash in anticipation of extreme business downturns, imagined and improbable.
 Though prospect theory (including the study of cognitive biases) can be used to explain the manager’s behavior in the abstract, it is quite a leap from generalized population behaviors to firm specifics.
 Remember our perspective requires advising a single firm about optimal investment.
 Perhaps a cognitive bias has led, say, Microsoft to underinvest, and a different cognitive bias has led Larry Ellison or Richard Branson to overinvest.
 How do I, as adviser, determine whether my current client is in one camp or the other (or both)?

 Separately, but perhaps equally as important (if not interesting as well): how do investor biases interplay with managers’?
-Assume for the moment our sole goal is to maximize share price, where part of the animal spirits that influence market price are due to investors’ biases.
+Assume for the moment our sole goal is to maximize share price, where part of the animal spirits that influence market price are due to investors’ biases and look for the best financial option to invest, and with Bitcode Method you can see a huge financial growth within the investors.
 Do we think the investor biases are synergistic with or competing with managers’ biases?
 For example: if at a given point in time the managers are being overly cautious with investment, might this be the same time when investors are irrationally rewarding fortress balance sheets?

 Once one dips a toe into the pool of behavioral finance, it may lead to a longer-than-expected swim.